The Brotherhood (2017 film)

-The Brotherhood is a 2017 Indian documentary film, based on much talked Dadri mob lynching incident in Greater Noida Uttar Pradesh.
+The Brotherhood is a 2017 Indian documentary film based on the Dadri mob lynching incident in Greater Noida Uttar Pradesh that triggered national outrage.
 Senior journalist Pankaj Parashar is the director and producer of the documentary.
 The Brotherhood is an attempt to promote cultural harmony in the region.
-The documentary received an overwhelming response from the audience.
+The documentary was released on YouTube on May 30, 2017 and received an overwhelming response from the audience.

 Concept and story

-The Brotherhood begins with indication towards 2015's Dadri lynching case and moves on to prove how this individual event doesn't really portrays reality of the region.
+The Brotherhood begins with indication toward 2015's Dadri lynching case and moves on to prove how this individual event doesn't portray the reality of the region.
 History of Bhati tribe to formation of Bhati Muslims, the documentary enlightens the viewers with multiple facades of this western UP region.
-Film brings forth the legacy in the beautiful time travel depicted through annals of history of Bhati Hindus and Bhati Muslims.
+The film brings forth the legacy in the beautiful time travel depicted through annals of history of Bhati Hindus and Bhati Muslims.
 The village Ghodi Bachheda from Greater Noida and Til Beghampur from Bulandshahr are at the center.
-The Hindu residents of Ghodi Bachheda treats the Muslim residents of Til Beghampur as elder brothers.
+The Hindu residents of Ghodi Bachheda treat the Muslim residents of Til Beghampur as elder brothers.
 Ghodi Bacchheda and Til Begumpur, the warps and wefts of Bhagwa vastra and Taqiyya weave a beautiful symphony.

 Historical connections

 Pankaj Parashar during the making of documentary film The Brotherhood.

 No Muslim family left Bhatner to go to Pakistan during the partition of India because the elders convinced them of peaceful co-existence.
-During the revolt of 1857 both Hindu and Muslim Bhatis fought with Britishers and sacrificed together.
+During the revolt of 1857, both Hindu and Muslim Bhatis fought with Britishers and sacrificed together.
 An example of recent days filmed in documentary related with 2017 Uttar Pradesh Legislative Assembly election.
-It was noticed that Hindu and Muslim voters were divided.
-But Hindu and the Muslim Bhatis combined.
-Owing to this, for the first time after freedom, a Bhati Thakur candidate Dhirendra Singh has been elected from Jewar (Assembly constituency) seat.
+Hindu and Muslim voters were divided, but Hindu and the Muslim Bhatis combined.
+Owing to this, for the first time after freedom, a Bhati Thakur candidate Dhirendra Singh was elected from Jewar (Assembly constituency).
 These voters, instead of being divided on the basis of Hindu and Muslim, voted comprehensively without being swayed.
-The effort is to bring the community together to voice their feelings unabashedly, and make the region a glaring example of progressive and culturally inclusive governance.
+The effort is to bring the community together to voice their feelings unabashedly, and make the region an example of progressive and culturally inclusive governance.

 Trailer of the documentary

-Trailer of the documentary has been released on 16 May 2017 on YouTube.
-A technical preview of documentary was held at Birla Institute of Management Technology Greater Noida on 24 April 2017.
+A trailer of the documentary was released on May 16, 2017, on YouTube.
+A technical preview of the documentary was held at Birla Institute of Management Technology Greater Noida on April 24, 2017.
 Viewers are appreciating the message.
 Documentary is under certification process before Central Board of Film Certification of India.